bitwize/nullawesome/README.md

 environment.
 Tapping a hacking target will have various effects: you can access information, control elevators and robots, etc.

 Aside from your PAC, you are basically unarmed.
-A "stun dart pistol" (with limited ammo) will be available in some places, but you can't count on force to get you through the levels.
-You will have to use your wits and the environment to overcome enemies and reach the goal.
+You will have to use your wits, your hacking skills, and the environment to overcome enemies and reach the goal.

 Still VERY much a work in progress.